csound/manual/docs/opcodes/mixersetlevel_i.md

 id:MixerSetLevel_i
 category:Mixer Opcodes
 -->
-# MixerSetLevel_i
+# mixersetleveli
 Sets the level at which signals from the send are added to the buss.

+> :memo: **Note**
+>
+> Up to Csound 6, this opcode was called *MixerSetLevel_i*.

 Plugin opcode in mixer

 This opcode, because all parameters are irate, may be used in the orchestra header.
-The actual sending of the signal to the buss is performed by the [MixerSend](../opcodes/mixersend.md) opcode.
+The actual sending of the signal to the buss is performed by the [mixersend](../opcodes/mixersend.md) opcode.

 ## Syntax
 === "Modern"
     ``` csound-orc
-    MixerSetLevel_i(isend, ibuss, igain)
+    mixersetleveli(isend, ibuss, igain)
     ```

 === "Classic"